Adam-1776/Group-Points-Linearly/README.md

-# Maximum number of points that are colinar
+# Maximum number of points that are co-linear

 **Requirements**:
 * Any C++ compiler <br>